Supplier Code of Conduct

 6. We operate with transparency and flexibility.

-During the relationship between Supplier and PlanetArt, Supplier will allow PlanetArt access to the premises of each Supplier facility to verify compliance by Supplier with this Code and/or inspecting or conducting an inventory of finished goods, work-in-process or raw-material relating to the relationship between Supplier and PlanetArt, permitting any such audit whether announced, semi-announced or unannounced, and including private interviews with workers.
+During the relationship between Supplier and us, Supplier will allow us access to the premises of each Supplier facility to: (i) verify compliance by Supplier with this Code and/or any contract with us; and (ii) inspect or conduct an inventory of finished goods, work-in-process or raw-material relating to the relationship between Supplier and us.
+Supplier will permit any such audit whether announced, semi-announced or unannounced, and including private interviews with workers, and will not condition, withhold or delay such access.
+We will use reasonable efforts to cause such access to not interfere with the normal business operations of Supplier.